Mivasocial

 Mivasocial is a website and online social networking platform for African communities around the world.
 The term Miva comes from the Ewe/Mina/Guin language of Togo and means "Come".
 Mivasocial therefore means "Come socialize".

-Opened in 2013, Mivasocial is owned by Happy Way LLC of Lawrenceville Georgia, USA.
+Opened in 2013, Mivasocial is owned by Happy Way LLC of Lawrenceville, Georgia, United States.
 According to its founders, Mivasocial has over 15,000,000 members as of 2021.
 In 2019 The platform has developed a new e-commerce tool called Mivashop to help african businesses create their online shops.
 Mivashop is currently limited to the Togolese market.

 Founding and history

 Mivasocial was initially launched in 2011 by Jean-Marc Kouevidjin as Star53, a social network to help with the development of African people.
 According to Kouevidjin, Star53 meant that there were 53 African countries of stars that needed to be discovered.

 After growing to more than 100,000 members in 2012, Star53 encountered some technology limitations and issues and needed to be redesigned.
 In 2013, the new platform, initially called Togosocial, was launched in beta.
 Kouevidjin wrote the initial PHP code.
 The target was members of the Togolese community.

 In July 2015, the platform expanded to all of Africa under the name Mivasocial.
 There was one social network for Africa and individual social networks for each African country.

 Mivasocial claims 250,000 accounts registered in three years.
 Its promoters hope to mobilize investments in the order of $1 million to $10 million to accelerate the growth of Mivasocial.

 According to Kouevidjin's introductory poem that reveals his thinking at the time of the inception of the Mivasocial idea, It is all about the rise of the African child.
 Mivasocial aims to be the face of Africa in the world by promoting African values and human potential.